michalis0/Business-Intelligence-and-Analytics/week3 - Pandas - Data Cleaning/README.md

 # Pandas and EDA

 Your teaching assistants will show you the following:
-- You will become familiar with using Pandas for applying important concepts in EDA: **summary statistics, boxplots, correlations and pairplots**.
+- You will become familiar with using Pandas for applying important concepts in EDA:
+    - summary statistics,
+    - boxplots,
+    - correlations and pairplots.
 - We will also see how to get data from a webpage through **web-scraping**.